-It used to be that the savvy European traveler loaded up on free Traveler's Checks before getting on the plane, fully expecting to stand in a long bank line to cash a few of them every couple of days.
+It used to be that the savvy European traveler loaded up on free traveler's checks before getting on the plane, fully expecting to stand in a long bank line to cash a few of them every couple of days.
 Not anymore.
-ATM use, once the value leader in money conversion for travelers, has all but decimated the Traveler's Check industry.
+ATM use has all but decimated the traveler's check industry.

 The bad news is that the banking folks noticed.
 Like in a loony cartoon you could imagine huge dollar signs popping into their eyeballs as they read the reports of money flowing out of European ATMS.
 Fees were quickly added to enrich the coffers.
 Still, although those fees have made it more expensive to use a credit or debit card to get cash from an ATM in Europe, it's still the least expensive and most convenient way to get local currency these days.

 If your PIN is longer than four digits, you may need to get a new number.
 Many foreign machines don't like longer codes or letters in a PIN.
 You can get letters translated to numbers by asking your bank.